gsl-lite/gsl-lite/README.md

-span<>: Allows to construct from a std::array<> (C++11) span<>: Allows to construct from a std::array<> with const data (C++11) span<>: Allows to construct from a container (std::vector<>) span<>: Allows to tag-construct from a container (std::vector<>) span<>: Allows to construct from an empty gsl::shared_ptr (C++11) span<>: Allows to construct from an empty gsl::unique_ptr (C++11) span<>: Allows to construct from an empty gsl::unique_ptr (array, C++11)
+span<>: Allows to construct from a std::array<> (C++11) span<>: Allows to construct from a std::array<> with const data (C++11) span<>: Allows to construct from a container (std::vector<>) span<>: Allows to construct from a temporary container (potentially dangerous) span<>: Allows to tag-construct from a container (std::vector<>) span<>: Allows to tag-construct from a temporary container (potentially dangerous) span<>: Allows to construct from an empty gsl::shared_ptr (C++11) span<>: Allows to construct from an empty gsl::unique_ptr (C++11) span<>: Allows to construct from an empty gsl::unique_ptr (array, C++11)